oslabs-beta/FilamentQL/README.md

 ### Redis

-Filament utilizes Redis for its server-side caching.
+FilamentQL utilizes Redis for its server-side caching.
 If Redis is not already installed on your machine:

 - Install on Mac using Homebrew:
   - In the terminal, enter `brew install redis`